filipesilva/multi-stage-queue/README.md

 ## Model

-The core idea of MQS is that you can represent events across multiple synchronizing logs as if it was a single concatenated log.
+The core idea of MSQ is that you can represent events across multiple synchronizing logs as if it was a single concatenated log.

 The resulting log can have new events inserted in the middle of the log.
 This situation represents events from other writers that arrived at that log before existing events from the current writer.